-Department of Psychology faculty conduct innovative research in a wide range of fields.
+Department of Psychological Science faculty conduct innovative research in a wide range of fields.
 They make it a priority to collaborate with students on research and often involve them as co-authors of publications or co-presenters at conferences.
 To learn more, visit our faculty webpages or review selected publications below.

 Selected Faculty Articles

 - Ben-Porath, D. D. & Koons, C. R. (2005) Telephone coaching in dialectical behavior therapy: A decision-tree model for managing intersession contact with clients.
 Cognitive and Behavioral Practice, 12, 448-60.